slimwizard/venmo-request-lambda/README.md

 print(access_token)
 ```

-Note that access tokens NEVER expire and must be explicitly deleted.
+Note that access tokens NEVER expire and must be explicitly revoked.
 Instructions on how to delete an access token can be found in the venmo-api [documentation](https://venmo.readthedocs.io/en/latest/).